 Enter your Texas ZIP code

-The calculator looks up your ZIP, determines the Texas county, and pulls the ASCE 7-16 baseline wind speed.
-For ZIPs inside the 14-county TWIA region (or the SH-146 slice of Harris County), it flags the project as TWIA so the report reflects coastal status.
-For Houston, San Antonio, Austin, Dallas, Fort Worth, and other inland metros, it uses the inland ASCE 7-16 reference without a TWIA flag.
+The calculator looks up the ZIP, identifies the Texas county, and pulls the ASCE 7-16 baseline wind speed.
+ZIPs inside the 14-county TWIA region (or the seaward-of-SH-146 slice of Harris County) get flagged as TWIA coastal so the report reflects that designation on page one.
+Inland Texas ZIPs — Houston west of SH-146, San Antonio, Austin, Dallas, Fort Worth, El Paso, the Hill Country, the Panhandle — get the standard inland ASCE 7-16 reference without a TWIA flag.

-Exposure C is the Texas default for most suburban, rural, and open-prairie sites — which is the bulk of the state.
-Exposure B applies for sites genuinely shielded by buildings or dense trees on all sides (do not assume B just because a few trees exist).
-Exposure D applies for sites within roughly one mile of unobstructed open water — the standard for waterfront Galveston, Bolivar, Aransas, and similar.
-Then enter building dimensions: length, width, mean roof height, roof slope (X over 12), and roof shape.
+Exposure C is the Texas default for most suburban, rural, and open-prairie sites — which describes the bulk of the state.
+Exposure B applies only where the site is genuinely shielded by buildings or dense trees on all sides; do not claim B just because a few trees are nearby (the post-Harvey lesson).
+Exposure D triggers for sites along Galveston Bay, Matagorda Bay, or open Gulf within the first mile inland — verify against TWIA windstorm-zone overlays.
+Building footprint, mean roof height, roof pitch (X over 12), and roof type then drive the C&C zone calculation; the calculator picks the right ASCE 7-16 procedure based on geometry.

-Hand the report to a Texas-licensed PE for seal (where required)
+Hand the report to a Texas-licensed PE or TDI Qualified Inspector

-Where your Texas jurisdiction requires a sealed wind load submittal, that seal must come from a PE licensed in Texas.
+Texas jurisdictions that require a sealed wind load submittal need a seal from a PE licensed in Texas by the Texas Board of Professional Engineers and Land Surveyors.
 WindLoadCalc does not provide Texas PE sign-and-seal — our in-house PE service is Florida-only, up to 3 stories.
-For TWIA WPI-8 work specifically, the certification has to come from a Texas-licensed PE or a TDI-approved Qualified Inspector.
-Generate the calculations here, then deliver them to your Texas engineer or inspector for review and sealing.
+For TWIA WPI-8 work specifically, the certification must be issued by a Texas-licensed PE or a TDI-approved Qualified Inspector.
+Generate the calculations here, then deliver them to your Texas engineer or inspector for review and seal.

 Texas Wind Load FAQ

-What is TWIA and which Texas counties are in it?
+What is TWIA and which 14 first-tier counties are inside it?

 Does WindLoadCalc support Texas wind-borne debris region requirements?

-Yes.
-The Texas coast inside the TWIA region is treated as a wind-borne debris area under ASCE 7-16 and IBC 2021 when the design wind speed exceeds 140 mph at any portion of the building, or when the building is within one mile of the coastal mean high water line and the speed is 130 mph or higher.
-WindLoadCalc flags these sites and produces a C&C report compatible with the impact-glazing or approved-shutter requirement.
-We do not, however, issue WPI-8 windstorm certifications — that is a Texas-licensed engineer or TDI-appointed Qualified Inspector deliverable.
+Yes — and we have been flagging Gulf Coast wind-borne debris designations on Texas reports for well over a decade.
+Under ASCE 7-16 and IBC 2021, a Texas coastal site falls inside the wind-borne debris region when the design wind speed exceeds 140 mph at any portion of the building, or when the building is within one mile of the coastal mean high water line and the speed is 130 mph or higher.
+WindLoadCalc auto-applies that logic to every TWIA-region ZIP and produces a C&C report that downstream impact-glazing or approved-shutter specification can be written against directly.
+The flag appears at the top of the report so your WPI-8 inspector and your insurance underwriter both see it on page one.
+We do not, however, issue the WPI-8 windstorm certification itself — that has to be signed by a Texas-licensed PE or a TDI-appointed Qualified Inspector.

-Can I use WindLoadCalc reports for Texas permit submittals?
+Can WindLoadCalc reports be used for Texas permit submittals and TWIA WPI-8 input?

 Yes.
-The C&C and MWFRS reports WindLoadCalc generates follow ASCE 7-16 and IBC 2021 in the Texas-relevant format that municipal plan reviewers in Houston, San Antonio, Austin, Dallas, Fort Worth, Corpus Christi, and the smaller coastal jurisdictions accept.
-If your project is inside the TWIA region and you need a WPI-8 windstorm certification for insurance eligibility, that certification has to be issued by a Texas-licensed PE or by a TDI-approved Qualified Inspector — not by WindLoadCalc.
-The wind load calculations we produce are normally an input to that certification, not a substitute for it.
+The C&C and MWFRS reports WindLoadCalc generates follow ASCE 7-16 and IBC 2021 in the format Texas municipal plan reviewers in Houston, San Antonio, Austin, Dallas, Fort Worth, Corpus Christi, and the coastal jurisdictions accept.
+For TWIA-region projects, the WPI-8 windstorm certification that qualifies the structure for TWIA insurance has to be issued by a Texas-licensed PE or a TDI-appointed Qualified Inspector — WindLoadCalc does not issue the WPI-8 certification itself, but the wind load report we generate is normally the analytical input that PE or Qualified Inspector relies on.
+The cleanest workflow is: run the loads here, hand the report to your TWIA-qualified engineer or inspector, and they roll it into the WPI-8 deliverable.

 Calculate Texas Wind Loads Instantly

-Stop fighting the ASCE 7-16 maps and the TWIA boundary lookups by hand.
-Enter a Texas ZIP, get permit-ready pressures in under 15 minutes.
+Stop hand-walking the ASCE 7-16 maps and the TWIA boundary on SH-146.
+Drop in a Texas ZIP — get permit-ready Gulf Coast pressures, TWIA coastal flags, and wind-borne debris region markers in under 15 minutes.
 Free 7-day trial.
 No credit card.

 View Plans & Start Trial

-Reviewed by Bob, P.E.
-(Florida licensed).
+Reviewed by WindLoadCalc's in-house Florida-licensed P.E.
 Last updated 2026-05-23.
-WindLoadCalc has served wind load calculations since 2002 — over 24 years of permit-tested ASCE expertise across multiple editions (7-95, 7-98, 7-02, 7-05, 7-10, 7-16, 7-22).
+WindLoadCalc has been calculating Gulf Coast wind loads since the firm was founded in 2002 — with the online calculator on the web since 2006, among the very first online wind load calculators ever published — across seven editions of ASCE 7 (7-95, 7-98, 7-02, 7-05, 7-10, 7-16, 7-22) and through Hurricanes Ike, Harvey, and Beryl.
 For Texas project questions, contact support@windloadcalc.com.
-Note: WindLoadCalc does not currently offer Texas PE sign-and-seal services; Texas projects requiring a sealed wind load report should engage a Texas-licensed PE for that step.
+Note: WindLoadCalc does not currently offer Texas PE sign-and-seal services; the in-house P.E. service is Florida-only, up to 3 stories.
+Texas projects requiring a sealed wind load report should engage a Texas-licensed PE for that step.
+WindLoadCalc output is intended as the analytical input a Texas-licensed PE or TDI-approved Qualified Inspector adopts into the sealed submittal or WPI-8 certification.